 - Statement of when written instructions from buyer and seller need to be received before funds can be released.

-Typically escrow agents won’t have any responsibility for verification of any part of the deal other than only releasing funds when instructed from both the buyer and the seller.
+Typically, escrow agents won’t have any responsibility for verification of any part of the deal, apart from only releasing funds when instructed from both the buyer and the seller.
 Instructions to release the funds are almost always required to be in writing.

 Dealing With Legal Entities and Authority

 Instead of a contract between two people, a commercial real estate deal involves one or more contracts between two or more legal entities.
 Because these deals are expensive, all parties want to limit their liability and often create legal entities for the sole purpose of owning a piece of commercial real estate.
 For every entity such as a corporation, LLC, or LLP involved, additional steps must be taken to verify their fitness and ability to conduct the transaction.

 Why Legal Entities Are Used